 Who founded the Church of Satan?

-Even though the dollars still say that in God is the trust, the charts show that the percentage of those who declare themselves Christians is falling fast.
+Even though the dollars still say that God is the trust, the charts show that the percentage of those who declare themselves Christians is falling fast.
 In 2009, 77% of those surveyed said they were Christians, but in 2019, only 65% said they were Christians.
 In the same period, atheists and agnostics increased from 17% to 26%.
-A force plays a vital role in this process few would have thought of: Satanists.
+A force plays a vital role in this process that few would have thought of: Satanists.

 Probably the most famous Satanist of the 19th century was the Abbé Boullan of France, who founded the Church of Satan.
 And later became the leader of the Church of Carmel and allegedly conducted black magic rituals and sacrifices.
 The Church of Carmel was founded by Eugene Vintras, founder of the Tillysur-Seulles cardboard factory.